rpmuller/ePubs/WP1.md

 difficult part of the pursuit of the general interest would consist in arriving at compromises among mutually hostile special interests.

 But even if we suppose that there is such a thing as "wisdom," is there any form of constitution which will give the government to the wise?
 It is clear that majorities, like general councils, may err, and in fact have erred.
 Aristocracies are not always wise; kings are often foolish; Popes, in spite of infallibility, have committed grievous errors.
-Wduld anybody advocate entrusting the government to university graduates, or even to doctors of divinity?
+Would anybody advocate entrusting the government to university graduates, or even to doctors of divinity?
 Or to men who, having been born poor, have made great fortunes?
 It is clear that no legally definable selection of citizens is likely to be wiser, in practice, than the whole body.

 It might be suggested that men could be given political wisdom by a suitable training.
 But the question would arise: what is a